Wednesday, December 28, 2011

 Be that as it may, Lynch writes a pretty fun and occasionally funny script in this issue.
 Mike’s inner monologue, particularly the exaggerated way he imagines his brothers, reminded me quite a bit of Tristan Jones’s Tales of the TMNT (Vol. 2) #64.
 What keeps Mike’s fun-loving nature in check with this story is an underlying intelligence to the Turtle, as he rolls with the scheme of the thieves as he’s thrust into it, improvising (albeit poorly) along the way.
 Most of the humor in the issue comes from Mike’s sloppy attempts to “act natural”, and while the joke begins to wear thin near the end, it can be pretty funny.

 Lynch also continues the narrative foreshadowing of some ominous mastermind hiding behind the curtains.
-Presumably it’s General Krang, but we’ll just have to wait and see.
+Presumably it’s Shredder, but we’ll just have to wait and see.

 Art-wise, I can’t say Andy Kuhn did a whole lot for me.
-His style is rather flat and he has this habit of giving Mike this dopey grin and squinty-eyed face that makes him look, like, well… Do you remember that episode of “South Park” where Cartman tries to sneak into the Special Olympics by impersonating a retarded kid?
-Remember that scene where he’s looking at himself in the mirror, trying to make the perfect “retard face”?
-Well, that face Kuhn repeatedly draws on Michelangelo reminds me of Cartman’s perfect “retard face” and it just takes me completely out of the story.
+His style is rather flat and he has this habit of giving Mike this dopey grin and squinty-eyed face that makes him look, like, well… Really, really dumb.
 He also has a hard time deciding how "wide" he wants Mike to be; he can look ridiculously waffle-shaped in some panels.
+Likewise, he never settles on a height; the scale of the character is constantly in flux.

 I think the real spotlight belongs to Bill Crabtree’s coloring, particularly in the way he bathes pages in a certain color for effect (the museum party is purple, the heist is red, the outdoors are a grey-blue, etc.).
 It breathes a lot of life and energy into Kuhn’s competent but occasionally crude pencils.